ChorusOne/network-handbook/src/chorus-one/physical-location.md

 We can also use this process to experiment, and measure the impact of location on performance.
-This means that the location of our validator identity will generally move around between locations, sometimes multiple times per day.
+This means that the location of our validator identity can move around between locations, sometimes multiple times per day.

 ## Summary